Strategic drift can – and does – occur. Here are the the four stages of strategic drift.

 Phase 3: Flux

-Because of the inability to adjust to incremental change, and the subsequent widening of the gap between the service or product provided and what the customer needs, the organisation is now falling further behind.
+Because of the inability to adjust to incremental change, and the subsequent widening of the gap between the service or product provided and what the customer needs, the organization is now falling further behind.

 Change now needs to err on the side of transformational as opposed to incremental.